 This week I had a cold.
 I spent two good days in bed.
 I mostly slept, but unable to concentrate on work when I was awake, I watched a number of auditions for various talent shows on YouTube.
 While I did not always agree with the judges, one thing was remarkable enough.
 Some people were just absolutely outstanding!
 You know the kind that makes you shout yes!
-Or fill your eyes with tears as they move you with their gifts?
+Or fill your eyes with tears as they move you because they are so gifted?

 And you know the person that cooks so well that your taste bud have a party every time you eat their cooking?
 Or that nurse that knows exactly how to deal with your child, avoiding the tantrum she/he would otherwise throw in that doctor’s office?
 Or that author that writes books that you just can’t put down?